aleen42/PersonalWiki/Programming/JavaScript/high_performance/tools/tools.md

 ## Tools [Back](./../high_performance.md)

-Having the right software is essential for identifying bottlenecks in both loading and running of scripts.
+Having the right software is essential for identifying bottlenecks in both loading and running scripts.

-This chapter mainly focuses on some of free tools available for:
+This chapter mainly focuses on some of the free tools available for:

 - **Profiling**